jcoo092/jcoo092.github.io/content/cv/index.md

 ### Certifications

-None as yet, but I very much hope to earn some in my next job, whatever that may be.
+None as yet, but I very much hope to earn some in my job.
+Preferably, sooner rather than later, so that I can start applying anything I learn straight away.

 ### Formal Education